Bart-van-Ingen/telegraf_resource_monitor/docs/architecture.md

 # Architecture

-This repository contains four ROS 2 packages:
+The repository contains four ROS 2 packages:

 - `telegraf_resource_monitor_py` and `telegraf_resource_monitor_cpp`
   Both Python and CPP implementation integrates Telegraf with ROS 2 to monitor system resources and publish them as ROS messages.
 Their architecture is the same, but there are some differences in the details, which are called out below.